 Burnett has been appointed to serve as the member resources director for the American Bar Association Young Lawyers Division where she leads the division's professional development and wellness initiatives.
 Burnett was recognized as a 2020 ABA YLD On the Rise Top 40 Lawyer and received the inaugural PRIDE award from Stetson Law’s Lambda Legal.
 She currently serves as the Public Relations Director for the Florida Association for Women Lawyers, and a member of the Stetson Lawyers Advisory Council.
 Burnett lives in Gulfport with her husband Andy and their daughter Charlotte.

-Henson received his Juris Doctor with a Certificate of Concentration in Elder Law from Stetson University College of Law after graduating from Allegheny College.
-While at Stetson, he served as managing editor of the Journal of International Aging Law & Policy, a research assistant to Professor Rebecca C. Morgan, and received the Matthew Bender Elder Law Book Award, and the Cecil C. and August M. Bailey Scholarship.
-After graduating from Stetson Law, he practiced with a law firm in South Carolina, focusing his practice on elder law, estate planning, and business law, before returning to the Tampa Bay area.
+He graduated with his J.D. from Stetson Law where he served as managing editor of the Journal of International Aging Law & Policy and a research assistant to Professor Rebecca C. Morgan, and received the Cecil C. and August M. Bailey Scholarship, the Matthew Bender Elder Law Book Award, and the Victor O. Wehle Trial Advocacy Award.
+After graduating from Stetson, he practiced in South Carolina, focusing on elder law, estate planning, and business law, before returning to the Tampa Bay area.